-The Immigration and Nationality Act makes special provision for permanent residency and work visa options for scientists and researchers in the United States.
+The Immigration and Nationality Act makes special provisions for permanent residency and work visa options for scientists and researchers in the United States.
 While the H-1B visa is generally available to such professionals, the low quota often proves to be a significant hindrance.
 Instead, scientists and professionals can consider other options, including the TN visa for Canadian and Mexican nationals and, in appropriate cases, the O-1 visa.
 The latter visa covers individuals of extraordinary ability who can demonstrate that they meet specific evidentiary criteria laid out in federal regulations and are the recipients of job offers in their field.

 Scientists and researchers may also choose from multiple options for permanent residency.
 The EB-1 category, which has always been current in recent history and is therefore an attractive option for nationals of backlogged countries such as India and China, includes options for both “aliens of extraordinary ability” (EB-1-1/EB-1A) and “outstanding professors and researchers” (EB-1-2/EB-1B).
 Similar to its temporary visa counterpart, the O visa, the EB-1A visa requires a showing that the foreign national is of “extraordinary ability.”
 Unlike the O visa, the foreign national does not need a job offer and can apply for permanent residency on his or her own.
 The individual must be willing to work in his field of expertise as a permanent resident of the United States.